neg0/enterprise-concurrency-patterns-golang/README.md

 root of this repository.

     ~$ make help

+## Documentation
+Each pattern contains a single documentation explaining the pattern and the example I've created for each pattern.
+Please ensure you run the integration while having test container up and running using commands in make file for Docker Compose file inside this project.

 ## Credits
 Built with :heart: & :coffee: at the heart of beautiful London